Risk factors of Parkinson's Disease

 How to make kefirKefir is the simplest natural probiotic.

-I have never been formerly diagnosed with Parkinson's Disease though, looking back many of the signs and symptoms were starting.
-Still today I can only drink soup or porridge using a large spoon; otherwise there is an embarrassing spillage.
+I have never been formerly diagnosed with Parkinson's Disease though, looking back many of the signs and symptoms of low dopamine levels were starting.
+Still today I can only drink soup or porridge using a large spoon if I have not recently eaten broad beans; otherwise there is an embarrassing spillage.

 Quite independently I started making certain changes that clearly have benefited in any case and may have slowed the progression of the disease.
-Growing enough favas so that I could freeze them and have five beans every single day has greatly contributed to reducing the tremor in my right hand.
+Growing sufficient favas so that I could freeze them and have five beans every single day has greatly contributed to reducing the tremor in my right hand and the night cramps in my legs.

 Making my own kefir daily contributed enormously to the epigastric pain; but I still feel nauseous and vomit very occasionally at night.
 A change from commercial beer to homemade mead has helped; it's a natural probiotic.